-He is the author of two books, Stepparent is not a Bad Word and A Man’s Work Is Never Done, as well as numerous scholarly and popular articles.
+He is the author of three books, Dirty Faith, Stepparent is not a Bad Word, and A Man’s Work Is Never Done, as well as numerous scholarly and popular articles.

 In the rescue phase, children are referred to Hope by the Brazilian courts, who have determined that these children are at mortal risk.
 Hope staff provides immediate emotional support, psychological and medical care, and spiritual healing.
 In the transformation phase (four to eight years), the child is guided through educational programs, and vocational coursework, within the context of family life.
 In the re-entry phase, Hope’s young men and women intern with local businesses for a year and live at a transition home for six months.
 Upon graduation (around the age of 18) each Hope student is guaranteed a job and is given ongoing support through the Graduate Center.
 Each graduate receives basic household furnishings and a complete set of tools for the trade he or she has learned.

-Since Hope was founded in 1991, more than 1,000 children have gone through our residential programs.
-Hope Unlimited currently cares for more than 650 children at four primary locations (approximately 150 in campus residential, 20 in graduate transition homes, 32 in community-based homes, and 450 in the Hope preschool) and serves hundreds of graduates and family members through various outreach programs.
+Since Hope was founded in 1991, thousands of children have gone through our residential programs.
+Hope Unlimited currently cares for children at four primary locations and serves graduates and family members through various outreach programs.
 Most important, 85% of our graduates are in stable living situations, meaningfully employed and active in a local church.

 Hope meets all the audit and reporting standards of the Evangelical Council for Financial Accountability (ECFA).